 Nathan Jones is a lecturer in Politics in the Division of Politics and International Relations.
-He specialises in comparative European government and politics and the politics of the European Union.
+He specialises in comparative European politics, party politics, elections and electoral systems, voter behaviour, and public opinion.
+He also lectures in British politics and has previously taught the politics of the European Union..
 He teaches modules on all three degree courses at undergraduate level and the politics course at postgraduate level.
-He is a module lead for the undergraduate final year dissertation module and for the second year module Contemporary European Politics.
-His main focus is on European government and politics.
+He is a module leader for the undergraduate final year dissertation module and for the second year module Contemporary European Politics.

 Nathan Jones joined Nottingham Trent University in September 2016 as an hourly paid lecturer, before becoming a lecturer in January 2017.
 He has previously worked for the University of Nottingham as an hourly paid lecturer and graduate teaching assistant (2008-2014), where he also obtained his PhD in Politics in August 2014.
 He also worked for Hitchin Language Centre teaching Spanish, Italian, and English as a foreign language (2004-2008).

 Nathan Jones specialises in contemporary Spanish government and politics.
-He is particularly interested in the Spanish party system, political parties, government formation, and policy making in Spain.
+He is particularly interested in the Spanish party system and electoral system, political parties, elections, government formation, policy making, voter behaviour, and public opinion in Spain.

 Jones, N. (2017) The Adoption of a Pro-US Foreign Policy by José María Aznar and Tony Blair: Personal Motivations and Global Impact.
 Sussex Academic Press: Brighton.